bhauman/bhauman.github.com/drafts/devcards.md

 very high.

 We can create cards with history management and backtracking built in.
-We can create cards that mimic parts of Bret Victors [learnable programming][learnableprogramming].

-There can also be cards that are very targeted, like a [regular expression card][rubular] which would present an interface to try different strings and allow you to change the regex.
+There can also be cards that are very targeted, like a [regular expression][rubular] card which would present an interface to try different strings and allow you to change the regex.

 Different libraries could provide their own cards.
 [Quil][quil] is coming to ClojureScript!
 Can you imagine the Quil card?
 Or the